codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 Then scroll down to the **Build** section to specify the **Flutter**, **Xcode** and **Cocoapods** versions, select the build **Mode** (**Debug**, **Release** or **Profile**) or add additional build arguments, e.g. for [build versioning](../building/build-versioning) or verbose logging.

-Whe you're building for release, you will need to build the app in Release mode and set up [code signing](../code-signing/ios-code-signing/).
+When you're building for release, you will need to build the app in Release mode and set up [code signing](../code-signing/ios-code-signing/).

 {{<notebox>}}
 **Using `flutter build ipa`**

 The `flutter build ipa` command is available as of Flutter version 1.24.0-6.0 and is the recommended option to build an .ipa archive.
-To use this build command, enable code signing and select the **Use `flutter build ipa`** checkbox in build settings.
+To use this build command, enable code signing and select the **Use flutter build ipa** checkbox in build settings.
 {{</notebox>}}

 ## Building web apps